 \subsection{Applications and examples}

-This section is devoted to the applications of the $p$-Beckner's inequalities.
-We first analyze the Beckner constant for the depolarizing semigroup.
-We then derive an improved bound on the mixing time of quantum Markov dynamics in terms of the Beckner constants $\alpha_p(\mc{L})$.
-For the symmetric semigroups, by borrowing the techniques from \cite{adamczak2022modified,junge2015noncommutative}, we obtain the moment estimates from Beckner's inequalities \eqref{ineq_becp}, which further allows us to derive concentration inequalities.
+This section is devoted to the applications of $p$-Beckner's inequalities.
+We first analyze the Beckner constant $\alpha_p(\mc{L})$ for the depolarizing semigroup.
+We then derive a bound on the mixing time of quantum Markov dynamics in terms of $\alpha_p(\mc{L})$.
+For the symmetric semigroups, by borrowing the techniques from \cite{adamczak2022modified,junge2015noncommutative}, we obtain the moment estimates from Beckner's inequalities \eqref{ineq_becp}, which further allows us to derive a concentration inequality.